sdurancflt/MicroTimestampConverter/README.md

 # Custom Timestamp Converter SMT

 Currently TimestampConverter looses precision beyond milliseconds during sinking to an external database.
-We present here a first exploration of the problem and a possible workaround.
+We present here a first exploration of the problem and possible workarounds.

 - [Custom Timestamp Converter SMT](#custom-timestamp-converter-smt)
   - [Setup](#setup)